 I’ve completed the Maasai Mara trip.

-I wish to go on the UK rides in Wales (I was born there), Ireland, and the Scottish Borders.
+I wish to go on the UK rides in Ireland and Scotland.
 The rides in France are also appealing.
 The Mongolian ride looks like a real adventure, also!

 Why choose this type of travel?
 As in exploring a new country from the back of a horse?